berthelemy/coaching.berthelemy.net/_pages/02-about.md

 We want to support the next generation of elearning specialists to create learning experiences, resources and systems that make a difference.

-Our open source [competency framework](https://digitallearningcompetencies.info) has been created by and for the industry.
-It sets the standard for professionals working in a broad range of roles across the elearning industry.

 Our free [self-assessment]({{ site.baseurl }}/assessment) tools and challenging [coaching programme](/coaching) are designed to help you develop further.